 Coding Bootcamp vs College: Potential Pay

 Your potential salary may change if you attend a coding bootcamp vs college.
 While the type of education you receive will impact your salary, your pay is primarily determined by the career options you have.
-Bootcamp graduates tend to have the upper hand when it comes to easily finding entry-level jobs.
+Bootcamp graduates tend to have the upper hand when it comes to easily finding entry-level jobs with a better salary after coding bootcamp.
 This is because many bootcamps offer career guarantees and assistance.

 With a four-year degree, you may have difficulty getting into your career right away.
 However, you will likely find a college degree to be more useful when it comes to climbing your way to the top.
 Those with undergraduate degrees are often paid a higher base salary too.

 Overall, though, employers in the tech industry tend to be more interested in candidates with the right combination of soft skills and technical skills that are best learned through hands-on experience.
 Neither a coding bootcamp nor an undergraduate degree can really teach soft skills.
 This is why it is important for any tech career to gain as much experience as possible, through internships and hands-on practice.